-Quick Point: Never take a collector’s or creditor’s word as to whether the Statute of Limitations has run out on a debt.
+Quick Note: Never take a collector’s or creditor’s word as to whether the Statute of Limitations has run out on a debt.
 As I discussed in a previous post, “vulture” collectors will often purchase old noncollectable debts and try to deceive debtors into paying them, even though they are barred by the Statute of Limitations.
 Pull your bank records, if necessary, but never trust a collector or creditor to tell you the truth on this crucial issue.

 You cannot ignore a lawsuit, just because the Statute has run out on a debt.
-You must raise “affirmative defenses”, such as the Statute of Limitations, in your answer to the lawsuit.
+You must raise “affirmative defenses,” such as the Statute of Limitations, in your answer to the lawsuit.
 Failing to respond will likely result in a judgment against you.
 For that reason, it is not at all uncommon for a creditor to sue on a debt that is outside the Statute of Limitations, hoping that the debtor will not respond.

-Example: Jan, a resident of Philadelphia, has been unable to make a payment on her ABC Bank credit card for 5 years.
-ABC never filed suit against Jan, and the 4-year Pennsylvania Statute of Limitations has run out on the debt.
+Example: Jan, a resident of Philadelphia, has been unable to make a payment on her ABC Bank credit card for five years.
+ABC never filed suit against Jan, and the four-year Pennsylvania Statute of Limitations has run out on the debt.
 Nonetheless, a collector purchases the debt from ABC and sues Jan for the balance.
 Jan must file an answer to the lawsuit stating that the Statute of Limitations has run out on the debt.
-If she does not do so, the collector may get judgment against Jan for the full amount claimed, as well as attorney’s fees and costs.
+If she does not do so, the collector may get a judgment against Jan for the full amount claimed, as well as attorney’s fees and costs.

 3. Paying, acknowledging, or promising to pay a debt that is or soon will be beyond the Statute.

 Never make a payment on, acknowledge, or promise to pay a debt that is beyond the Statute of Limitations or on which the Statute is about to run out.
 If you make even a small payment, acknowledge that you owe the money, or promise to pay at some point (including entering into a payment plan), you could start the statutory period over again.
-If you have not been able to pay for a long time, the last thing you want do is restart the Statute of Limitations period when it is just about to run out.
+If you have not been able to pay for a long time, the last thing you want to do is restart the Statute of Limitations period when it is just about to run out.